The-Alpha-Project/ScriptEditorAlphaCore/README.md

 Set your database user name and password and the database host name if needed.
 Save the file.

+# Sniffs data integration

+If you have a sniffs database dump called "sniffs_combined5" you can import it to your SQL database and it will be automatically used by the Script Editor.
+If the data is present the casts editor will have a "Sniffs" button for every spell entry where you can lookup (and import, if you want) sniffed spell timings for the selected spell.

 # Usage

 Run ```ScriptEditor.exe```